abduljabbar3492/codingtest/README.md

 # codingtest
 # first dump the database into your local machine using the following command and remember the database name is codingtest
+# note: database dump is located inside the <db-dump> folder , use the following command to dump
 # mongorestore -d codingtest <directory/folder>
 # Run the app using following steps
 # 1. npm install